Netflix’s ‘Bird Box’ success gets Hollywood clucking

 By that yardstick, the viewership for “Bird Box” is less impressive.
 For instance, the Super Bowl typically attracts 100 million to 110 million viewers in the U.S. alone.
 The annual telecast of the Academy Awards has drawn a U.S. audience of 26 million to 40 million in recent years.
 And those totals are for a single day, not a week.

 Television viewership and theatrical box-office numbers are typically calculated by third-party firms, unlike the “Bird Box” figure released by Netflix.
 The Los Gatos, California, company has steadfastly refused to divulge its viewership because it regards the data as a competitive advantage in deciding what programs will attract subscribers.
 All Netflix will say about its “Bird Box” number is that it counted only accounts that watched at least 70 percent of the movie.
+Multiple viewers sharing a single account are counted once.

 Netflix so far has made its biggest splash with highly acclaimed TV series such as “House of Cards,” ”Stranger Things,” and “The Crown.” ”Bird Box” is the latest example of the company’s resolve to become a bigger player in movies, too.